htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ##### ACADEMIC

 Heroes with an academic upbringing were raised by people who collect, study, and share books and other records.
-Some academics [[Focus|focus]] on one area of study, such as a college for wizards dedicated to the study of magic, or a church that teaches the word of one deity.
+Some academics focus on one area of study, such as a college for wizards dedicated to the study of magic, or a church that teaches the word of one deity.
 People in an academic culture learn how to wield the power that is knowledge.

 **Skill Options**: One skill from the lore skill group.